vemonet/rdflib-endpoint/README.md

 pip install --upgrade hatch
 ```

-Install the dependencies in a local virtual environment:
+Install the dependencies in a local virtual environment (running this command is optional as `hatch` will automatically install and synchronize dependencies each time you run a script with `hatch run`):

 ```bash
 hatch -v env create